armanriazi/rust-scratch-blockchain/README.md

+## Welcome To The Home Blockchain Of 🦀Rustaceans

 > The repo is a **prerequisite of the Substrate-Framework** and it would be nicer to practice too.

 > The repo is included Rust syntax, configuration and the goal of creating scratch codes like one is becuase of providing **testbed environment of Blockchain**.